tjmaynes/horchata/README.md

-# Learning Kubernetes
+# Kubernetes Sandbox

-> Automating the creation of a Kubernetes cluster in GKE and deploying a stateful application to the newly created cluster.
+> Automating the creation of a Kubernetes sandbox on Google Kubernetes Engine.

 ## Requirements